TN 77 (09-24)

 1. Technician documents an N20 suspension

-Complete Form SSA-5001 (N20 Checklist) documenting the completion of all required actions.
-Sign the technician approval section via Personal Identity Verification (PIV) card or /s/ signature.
-Wet signatures are not acceptable.
+Complete Form SSA-5001 (N20 Checklist) documenting the completion of all required actions using the N20WIZ tool

 2. Management approval and application of the N20 suspension

-• annotate the approval of the use of the N20 payment status code on the checklist and sign via PIV or /s/ signature;
+• Annotate the approval of the use of the N20 payment status code on the checklist by posting the N20 effective date, signing the checklist, and selecting the “Certify and Upload to EP” button;

-• store the completed and signed checklist in the EP;
+• Confirm successful upload to the Evidence Portal (EP) as N20WIZ will automatically store the completed and signed checklist in the EP; and

 Apply N20 suspension on the Payment Status page SSI (MS 08125.008) or via 1719B input in non-CCE cases, refer to SM 01305.001.